jlevere/obsidian-mcp-plugin/README.md

 Vault MCP takes a somewhat novel approach to dealing with structured data, it creates a tool that the LLM can call to make updates to a data structure.

-When the LLM wants to edit the structured data, it makes a tool call where the paramiters of the tool call corrispond to the fields of the data structure.
+When the LLM wants to edit the structured data, it makes a tool call where the parameters of the tool call correspond to the fields of the data structure.

 Most "good" models are trained specifically to make tool calls so this is a much more stable system.